Tech Made Simple

 author photo

-Facebook account cloning is a simple scam – but it’s easy to be fooled by it.
-A scammer will make a copy of your real account, using your Facebook profile photo and other public information, to trick your friends with scams or spam that seem to be coming from someone they know and trust.
+Facebook account cloning is a simple scam, but it's getting harder to spot.
+A scammer will create a copy of your real account, using your Facebook profile photo and other public information, to trick your friends with scams or spam that appear to be from someone they know and trust.
 A cloned account may convince your friends to send money, collect passwords or other information, or spam them with posts and messages for sketchy sites.
-For example, the cloned account could message your friend saying they need cash to handle some emergency – like, being mugged and needing funds to get back home.
+For example, the cloned account could message your friend saying they need cash to handle an emergency, like being mugged and needing funds to get back home.

 How do I know if my Facebook account has been cloned?

 You're far more likely to discover your account has been cloned after the fact.
-Before a cloner can scam your friends they have to send a friend request from the cloned account, which can set off red flags for the security savvy.
+Before a cloner can scam your friends, they have to send a friend request from the cloned account, which can set off red flags for the security-savvy.
 If your friends accept the friend request without thinking, they'll start receiving messages that may not sound like you.
-When a friend tells you they’ve gotten a friend request or a suspicious message, that could be a sign your account has been cloned.
+When a friend tells you they've received a friend request or a suspicious message, it could be a sign that your account has been cloned.

 What should I do if my Facebook account has been cloned?